 Day Trip from Florence to the Cinque Terre

-The five fishing villages of Cinque Terre are some of the most beautiful spots on the Italian Riviera.
+The five fishing villages known as the Cinque Terre are some of the most beautiful spots on the Italian Riviera.
 If you want to experience Italy like it is portrayed in the movies, this is the place to go.
-Come here for incredible hiking, Italian culture and impressive architecture.

 Spend the day by the beach or explore the alleyways of the villages.
 Don’t forget to have lunch in a traditional Italian restaurant after you have explored the nearby trails like the Sentiero Azzurro, which takes you along an old mule road from one village to another.